-You can choose to access the CLI through Telnet and/or SSH.
-Telnet is enabled by default.
+You can choose to access the Command Line Interface through Telnet and/or SSH.
 SSH is enabled by default.

-You can use the console command (page 33) to enable or disable either Telnet or SSH.
+You can use the console command (page 34) to enable or disable either Telnet or SSH.

 If needed, you can also use the Web UI to enable or disable either Telnet or SSH.
 On the Configuration tab, select Network from the menu to open the Console Access page.
 Click to check the desired Enable box.
 Click Apply to save your changes or Cancel to leave the page.